 You've heard breakfast is the most important meal of the day, and that's especially true when you have type 2 diabetes.
-A healthy breakfast can help you control your weight and keep blood sugar stable, says Melissa Joy Dobbins, RD.
-She's a Chicago-based certified diabetes educator.
+A healthy breakfast can help you control your weight and keep your blood sugar stable, says Melissa Joy Dobbins, RD, a Chicago-based certified diabetes educator.

 Exactly how many grams of carbohydrates should you aim for?
 It depends on your calorie needs, but about 30 to 45 grams is generally a safe range at breakfast.
-(Some people may need less, some more).
+Some people may need less, some more.

 The quality of those carbs also matters.
 Toss out refined grains, such as white toast and pancakes, and replace them with whole grains, fruit, and low-fat dairy products.
 Whole grains and fruit will give you extra fiber, which helps control blood sugar, while dairy doubles as a lean protein.